AdaCore/ada_language_server/README.md

 <img src="doc/media/gnatemu-debug-codelens.gif" width="800" alt="Debug with GNATemulator CodeLens" />

-The port used by the debugger launched by VS Code to connect to the running GNATemulator instance is the one specified via the `Emulator'Debug_Port` project attribute, so make sure it is set before running the dedicated GNATemulator command/CodeLens.
+The port used by the debugger launched by VS Code to connect to the running GNATemulator instance is the one specified via the `Emulator'Debug_Port` project attribute: when not set, the extension will fallback on `localhost:1234` (GNATemulator's default debug port).

 Note that GNATemulator is not available for all GNAT embedded toolchains.
 For more information about GNATemulator itself and its availabilty please refer to the [GNATemulator User's Guide](https://docs.adacore.com/gnatemulator-docs/gnatemulator.html).